310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p3.md

 {% endbubble %}

 {% bubble Souma pastcg %}
-“Hehe, it appears that attempting to torment the man known as Morisawa is an act equivalent to picking a fight with Kiryu-dono…”
+“Fufu, it appears that attempting to torment the man known as Morisawa is an act equivalent to picking a fight with Kiryu-dono…”

 “My oh my.
 Personally, I would never be able to conduct such a terrifying act~♪”

-<th>(Hehe, how magnificent.
+<th>(Fufu, how magnificent.
 As I thought, my seniors in Akatsuki are not tyrants fond of brutality… Even in a bizarre state, they continue to do their best to achieve what is right without relenting.)</th>

 <th>(It is exactly for that reason that I shall serve them.
 Not because my parents have ordered me to, but because I *want* to.)</th>